 I started using extensions to keep my view controllers manageable, learned of a new way of iterating through arrays, discovered some great new libraries and learned the importance of using different branches in GitHub.
 I also learned the hard way to safely unwrap optionals when the weather API the app uses reached its limit on the free plan because of all the traffic and the app started crashing on launch because of a forcefully unwrapped optional.

-The app isn’t open source but I'd be happy to share the project.
+The app isn’t open source but I'd consider sharing the project.

 Publishing the app on the App Store was relatively easy since I already had some experience with what Apple’s review team looks for and what I can and can’t do with things like screenshots and the description.